What's it about?

 and a cast of international sepsis experts

-The African Sepsis Alliance has pulled together an international faculty of experts providing expert opinion and guidance on sepsis management for low-resource settings.
+The African Sepsis Alliance has brought together an international faculty of experts providing expert opinion and guidance on sepsis management for low-resource settings.

 Dr Niranjan Kissoon - vice-chair of the Global Sepsis Alliance